jopdorp/kuka-control-correction/kuka-controller/README.md

 # KUKA Controller Integration

 This directory contains the KRL code and integration notes for vision corrections with KUKA controllers, specifically targeting VKRC2 systems.
-The TCP helper can run on the Raspberry Pi (recommended) or on the Windows controller PC.
+The TCP helper runs on the Raspberry Pi and connects to KUKAVARPROXY on the controller PC.

 ## Architecture